akanksha9299/BRVastraAlankar/README.md

 # Br Vastra Alankar – E-Commerce Boutique QA Project

-This project validates functional and automation testing for Br Vastra Alankar, a web and mobile platform where users browse sarees and clothing, add items to wishlist/cart, and complete secure online purchases.
+This project demonstrates functional and automation testing for BR Vastra Alankar, a web platform where users browse sarees and clothing, add items to wishlist/cart, and complete secure online purchases.

 ## 📘 Scope